Sandalots/SpookyCreations/README.md

 # SpookyCreations
-A collection of spooky creations by Sir Sandalots
+A collection of older spooky creations by Sandalots